My approach in a nutshell

 • Life Transitions

-• Having lived in Senegal and the Middle East, I understand how culture, language, and the impacts of colonization can affect one’s sense of identity and belonging.
-Additionally, being raised in an LGBTQ+ family during a time when gay marriage wasn’t legal and LGBTQ+ rights were limited, I know what it feels like to navigate marginalization and to struggle with feeling seen and recognized.
+• Having lived in Senegal and the Middle East, I saw firsthand how culture, language, and the impacts of colonization affect one’s sense of identity and belonging.
+Additionally, being raised in a Jewish LGBTQ+ family with Holocaust surviving grandparents during a time when gay marriage wasn’t legal, I’ve witnessed and experienced the struggle of fighting for representation.

 Creative expression I enjoy: